dominant-strategies/quai-docusaurus/docs/develop/apis/json-rpc-api.md

 #### Unformatted Data

-To encode unformatted data such as addresses, byte arrays, hashes, etc. - use the folllowing format:
+To encode unformatted data such as addresses, byte arrays, hashes, etc. - use the following format:

 - Encode as a hexadecimal
 - Prefix with "0x"